-It could have been they.
+Technically correct: It could have been they.

 Example: It is just me at the door.

-It is just I at the door.
+Technically correct: It is just I at the door.

-Jean talked to him.
+Jean saw him.

 Are you talking to me?

+Rule 7.
 To decide whether to use the subject or object pronoun after the words than or as, mentally complete the sentence.

 Tranh is as smart as she/her.

-If we mentally complete the sentence, we would say, "Tranh is as smart as she is."
+If we mentally complete the sentence, we would say Tranh is as smart as she is.
 Therefore, she is the correct answer.

 Zoe is taller than I/me.

-Mentally completing the sentence, we have, "Zoe is taller than I am."
+Mentally completing the sentence, we have Zoe is taller than I am.

 Daniel would rather talk to her than I/me.

-We can mentally complete this sentence in two ways: "Daniel would rather talk to her than to me."
-OR "Daniel would rather talk to her than I would."
-As you can see, the meaning will change depending on the pronoun you choose.
+We can interpret this sentence in two ways: Daniel would rather talk to her than to me.
+OR Daniel would rather talk to her than I would.
+A sentence's meaning can change considerably, depending on the pronoun you choose.

-It's a cold morning.
+It's been a cold morning.

 The thermometer reached its highest reading.